 The title of the book is indeed the crux of the matter–as women; we don’t often know or recognize our dollar value in the employment market, so we accept less pay.

 Sometimes, we are desperate to rejoin the workforce after being home with our children for a number of years.
 We might be grateful for the opportunity to work part-time or have flexible hours.
 Therefore being less willing to speak up for more income for fear the job opportunity will be removed.

-Arm Yourself to Negotiate
+Arm Yourself to Negotiate a Raise

 Unless we’re armed with knowledge [meaning cold, hard money facts], we don’t have the upper hand in negotiating.
 This is doing ourselves a disservice as a gender because we tend to shy away from talking about money.